Get Involved

 Volunteer to Monitor Legislation

 Hundreds of bills are introduced each year.
 CHN is always looking for more volunteers to help identify and track legislation that would impact independent homeschooling.
-If you are interested in helping, please contact the Legislation Monitoring Chair at legislation@californiahomeschool.net.
+If you are interested in helping, please contact the Legislation Monitoring Chair.
 Everyone is welcome regardless of your level of expertise.
 CHN happily provides training.

 CHN’s Legislative Action Guide